greenteawarrior/hci-colloq/README.md

 ## hci-colloq

-Webpage for the Human-Computer Interaction Student Research Colloquium Series at Northwestern University
+Human-Computer Interaction Student Research Colloquium Series at Northwestern University

 Work in progress.
 We plan to use this repository/webpage to provide information about the event and presentation schedule for Winter and Spring 2018.
 Check back soon!